 Yet the CEUM can't effectively reach the Congolese population unless it constantly leaves the church walls to go out and meet with those who have lost hope, who are excluded from the social system and marginalized in their daily quest to survive.
 The poverty in DRC is a poverty of the masses, because it affects people of all socioeconomic categories who live without public infrastructure.
 But beneath this poverty is resilience, a source of social strength in DRC.

-Rev. Jules Mboka Ngate is the president of the Communauté Evangélique de l'Ubangi-Mongala (CEUM).
-President Mboka has been serving as the president for seven years.
+Rev. Jules Mboka Ngate is the president of the Communauté Evangélique de l'Ubangi-Mongala (CEUM, also known as the Covenant Church of Congo).
+President Mboka has been serving as the president for six years.